Introduction

 - A lack of failover capability

-- Having the cluster configuration stored in the Hybris database (non-ideal in terms of supportability)
+- Having the cluster configuration stored in the Hybris database, which is not ideal in terms of supportability

-- An inability set up autoscaling if the need arises
+- An inability to set up autoscaling if the need arises

-To mitigate these issues, there are a couple different routes you can take.
+To mitigate these issues, there are a couple of different routes you can take.

 Option 1: